$0 Idaho Dispute Letter Starter Kit

 Common issues Idaho families face at charter schools:

 "We don't have a resource room."
-The charter must provide whatever services the IEP requires.
-If the charter can't deliver a service in-house, it must arrange for that service — whether through contracting with a provider or coordinating with the authorizing district.
+The responsible LEA must provide whatever services the IEP requires.
+If the charter can't deliver a service in-house, ask how it will coordinate with the authorizing district or another provider.
 The absence of an internal program is not a basis for denying the service.

 "Your child might be happier at a different school."
-Counseling out — suggesting or pressuring a family to disenroll a child with a disability rather than provide IDEA services — is illegal disability discrimination.
+Disability-based counseling out — suggesting or pressuring a family to disenroll a child rather than address the child's needs — can raise IDEA and anti-discrimination issues.
 If this has been suggested to you, document it in writing and consult with a special education attorney or Disability Rights Idaho.

 Placement changes without proper procedures.
 If the charter school moves your child to a different setting, reduces services, or changes their program without an IEP team meeting and proper Prior Written Notice, that's a procedural violation.